vnglst/learning-lerna/README.md

 Manually add the dependencies, copy the code from the `usage` package and run `lerna bootstrap` again to install/symlink the dependencies of our new package.

 We now have to packages `usage` and `usage-next` with the exactly the same dependencies.
 Let's change that.

+Upgrade the implementation of the `alpha` and `beta` packages.
+Use `lerna publish` to publish those updates.

+Note: this will also upgrade and publish both `usage` and `usage-next`, since Lerna automatically also updates any packages that depend on `alpha` and `beta`.

+To avoid this... ??